After fostering, residential care is perhaps the most committed and focussed form of working with troubled kids.

 Here are a few tips to help & encourage…

 I worked in residential childcare for three and a half years.
-All of it in a secure children’s home with some of the most damaged and challenging young people in the U.K.
+All of it in a secure children’s home with some of the most troubled and challenging young people in the U.K.

 So I know a bit about how it goes.
 And I take my hat off to everyone who’s chosen it as their career.